tkksharif/tkksharif.github.io/content/home/gallery/index.md

 weight = 66  # Order that this section will appear.

 title = "Gallery"
-subtitle = "I have done many projects, here is some featured image"
+subtitle = "I have done many projects, here are some featured images"
 +++

 {{< gallery >}}